Electronic properties, correlated topology and Green's function zeros: Discussion and Summary

 \section{Discussion and Summary}

 Several remarks are in order.
 First, as stated in the Introduction, probing Green's function zeros experimentally is not a straightforward task.
+Our objective in this paper is to study how zeros \textit{contribute} to certain observables in a consistent, gauge invariant manner.
+Extracting this contribution unambiguously is a challenge and a subject of ongoing debate which we postpone for a future investigation.
 A naive application of ordinary spectroscopic tools such as photoemission, tunneling or x-ray/neutron scattering does not automatically reveal their existence and a more nuanced approach is necessary.
 Instead, one might rely on specific probes that could extract this information more indirectly.
 For example, a key mechanism for the occurrence of zeros is through ground-state degeneracies, where we expect the zeros to come from a resonance scattering of electrons from singular collective spin excitations.
 In this regard, a Curie-like behavior of the static, long wavelength magnetic susceptibility in the zero field limit with a Mott gap is a strong indicator of Green's function zeros.
 In principle, processes connecting non-degenerate but mixed ground states to excited states can also yield zeros at zero temperature.
 Such scenarios must be treated on a case-by-case basis.
 Second, in the current paper we have not derived explicit forms of the six-and-more-point correlation functions dictated by gauge invariance and alluded to in Eq.~\ref{Eq:sigmaij}.
-These terms simply contribute to the deviation of $\sigma_{xy}$ from its topological invariant $N_3$ as its particle number counterpart in Eq.~\ref{ParticleNumberCount}.
+These terms contribute to the deviation of $\sigma_{xy}$ from its topological invariant $N_3$ as its particle number counterpart in Eq.~\ref{ParticleNumberCount}.
 Nonetheless, we are able to reach the key conclusion that measurable properties are contributed to by Green's function zeros, while remaining unchanged with chemical potential up to the Mott scale.

 In summary, in this work we have examined the role of quasiparticle loss on physical properties by studying an exactly solvable model of a Mott insulator.
 The model contains contours in momentum-frequency space where the Green's function vanishes to yield zeros within the Mott gap.
 We demonstrate that these zeros contribute to physical properties, such as the total particle number and conductivity tensor, in a way that is consistent with the expectations from general physical grounds.
 As an example of the latter, the observables are shown to be insensitive to changes in chemical potential within the Mott gap.
 Our results offer a conceptual framework for further analysis of topological response functions in strongly correlated systems and quantum materials where a well-defined quasiparticle picture is absent.
 As such, we expect our work to help further advance the understanding of the rich interplay among topology, symmetry and strong correlations.